frehman1/FinalProject/README.md

 ##Bioinformatics Final Report

+#Differential Expression Analysis
-Phylogentic tree code - contains the code used in R-Studio to create the DNA phylogenetic trees
+Contains the code used in R-Studio to carry out differential expression analysis

+#Phylogentic Tree Code
-Differential Expression Analysis - contains the code used in R-Studio to carry out differential expression analysis
+Contains the code used in R-Studio to create the DNA phylogenetic trees